Natural Stone vs Engineered Stone

 Kitchen upgrade with Talostone Calacatta gold by Silvia Rajek Interiors.

 Durability Engineered stone is a non-porous material and highly resistant to abrasion, staining and heat, it is unaffected by most household chemicals, acid and oils, so it requires no sealing or special cleaning products.
 These qualities make it ideal for flooring and bench tops,

-including those subject to high traffic or heavy use retaining the brand new look for a very long time.
+including those subject to high traffic or heavy use retaining the brand-new look for a very long time.

 Finish Engineered stone is now available in gloss, honed, and leather finish.
-Gloss finish is more reflective and emphasises the veins and colours of the stone.
+Gloss finish is more reflective and emphasizes the veins and colours of the stone.
 Honed finish is a satin and smooth surface with little reflection.
 Leather finish has a slight texture and is rougher than honed.